 What are Roller Skis?

 The structure of a roller ski is rather simple.
-The skier uses a pair of roller skis, one on each foot – just like in cross country skiing.
-The roller skis are long, flat, and hard surfaces and have wheels on their edges.
+The skier uses a pair of roller skis similar to snow skis, one on each foot – just like in cross country skiing.
+The classic roller skis are long, flat, and hard surfaces and have wheels on their edges.
 If you have tried cross country skiing before, you will find these two techniques quite similar.

 Roller Skiing Equipment